plewis/plewis.github.io/phylogenetics/lab-ape.md

            d / b: [-1.193549, 0.5286254]
            b - d: [5.25955, 13.32028]

-See the excellent [APE manual](https://cran.r-project.org/web/packages/ape/ape.pdf) to learn more about the <tt>birthdeath</tt> function.
+See the excellent [APE manual](https://cran.r-project.org/web/packages/ape/ape.pdf) to learn more about the `birthdeath` function.

 > :thinking: What is the death rate estimated by APE?